Loop inflection-point inflation: Abstract

 \section{Abstract}

 A novel inflection-point inflation model is analysed.
 The model considers a massless scalar field, whose self-coupling's running is stabilised by a non-renormalisable operator.
 The running is controlled by a fermion loop.
 We find that successful inflation is possible for a natural value of the Yukawa coupling \mbox{$y\simeq 4\times 10^{-4}$}.
 The necessary fine-tuning is only $\sim 10^{-6}$, which improves on the typical tuning of inflection-point inflation models, such as MSSM inflation.
-The model predicts a spectral index within the 1-$\sigma$ bound of the latest CMB observations, with negligible tensors (\mbox{$r\sim 10^{-(9-10)}$}).
+The model predicts a spectral index within the 1-$\sigma$ bound of the latest CMB observations, with a very small negative running, and negligible tensors (\mbox{$r\sim 10^{-(9-10)}$}).
 These results are largely independent of the order of the stabilising non-renormalisable operator.

 \nopagebreak